SamHSoftware/PhD/merge-timelapses/README.md

 % timelapse.
 [example_image, first_timelapse_path, second_timelapse_path] = collect_path_data();
 ```
 ...
 A series of GUI's will appear (see the image below), with which, you will be prompted to select an example image, the folder containing the first half of the timelapse, and the folder containing the second half of the timelapse.
+These will form the script inputs.

 <img src="https://github.com/SamHSoftware/PhD/blob/main/merge-timelapses/img/folder_selection.PNG?raw=true" alt="folder selection GUI" width="500"/>